 Freshmen who enter the university with some previous knowledge of a Slavic language are required to take a placement test to determine which course is most appropriate for them.
-Such students should contact the department at (812) 855-2608 before registration.
+Such students should contact the department at (812) 855-2608 before registration and several weeks before the start of the semester.